LivePersonInc/knowledge-center-archive/_release/June 2020/week-of-june-8th.md

 ### Type: New feature (Denver 5.16)

 This update includes the EngagementId and ChatId in the payload of the Chat Post Survey invocation that is made to FaaS.

+## Rate limiting
+### Type: Enhancements (UMS 3.27)

+**Metrics & visualizations:** various metrics and visualization tools that describe information relative to performance and status of the rate-limiting mechanism within the back-end messaging server are avaialable.
+**Feature flags:** Shadow mode available (where rate-limiting activity is being recorded, but not actively enforced) and enforcement mode (where rate-limiting activity is being both recorded and enforced).
+Includes feature flags to disable the old rate limiting library.
+**Updated Response Code:** Includes a response code change when encountering too many requests from 503 to 429, which more accurately describes the nature of the error response.
+**Configuration server integration:** Includes functionality within the back-end messaging code that communicates with the standalone configuration server and maps configurations retrieved to rate-limiting behaviors.

+## Improvements to UMS 3.27
+### Type: Enhancement
+Imrpovements include:
+- It's possible to send GenerateReadOTK and GenerateWriteOTK requests using SendAPI.
+- Change configuration to limit the number of concurrent consumer connections for any UMS Brand.
+- The current configuration for number of concurrent consumer connections allowed is too high at 20K, Reducing it to 8K, to avoid connection problems.

 ## GBM, RCS, and LINE Conversation Sources
 ### Type: Enhancement (LE UI 11.9)